chris68/pnauw/INSTALLATION.md

 Restart the service via ``sudo service vsftpd restart``

+Check via ``sudo service vsftpd status`` the status.

+If the server fails to start try to start it from command line via ``sudo /usr/sbin/vsftpd /etc/vsftpd.conf´´and check the error.

 ## ALPR ##
 We use http://www.openalpr.com/ for the automatic licence plate recognition.
 Starting with Ubuntu 16.04 this is part of the distribution.
 See https://github.com/openalpr/openalpr/wiki/Compilation-instructions-(Ubuntu-Linux) for instruction on how to install it.
 ## Editing markdown (*.md) file ##